hyrmn/hyr.mn/src/posts/swapping-numbers.md

 //x=0001 0100
 ```

 We saved using a temp variable, which honestly hasn't mattered since hard drives shrunk down from the size of small cars.
-But, is it faster?
+But, is it better?
 We'll get into that in a minute.

 I want to share one more way to swap numbers in C#.
 We can use a [tuple](https://en.wikipedia.org/wiki/Tuple).